afidd/Semi-Markov/doc/intro.rst

 This library was created the Analytical Framework for Infectious Disease Dynamics (AFIDD) group at Cornell University in conjunction with the USDA.
-The code is in the Public Domain and is offered without copyright.
+The work was funded by the Department of Homeland Security, under the terms of which contract it is placed into the Public Domain.

 What is a GSPN?
 -----------------